-Required Minor (1) (18.00 hours) Credit Hours Optional Minor (2) (Students can either take Minor (2) or 18 credit hours from any free elective courses.)
-(18.00 hours) Credit Hours Free Electives (6.00 hours) Credit Hours
+Required Minor (1) (18.00 hours) Credit Hours

+Optional Minor (2) (Students can either take Minor (2) or 18 Credit Hours credit hours from any free elective courses.)
+(18.00 hours) Credit Hours

 Minor in Aphasia

 The Minor in Aphasia is an 18-credit hour program.
 Its objective is to introduce students to the study of language breakdown in adult speakers, its assessment, and the basic concepts in language disorder treatment.
 The courses cover elementary brain structures and functions, general notions in communication disorders, and language representation and processing.
 The Practicum exposes the students to basic skills in clinical settings.